codefori/docs/docs/pages/settings/connection.md

 ### Temporary library

 Temporary library.
 Stores temporary objects used by Code for i.
 Will be created automatically if it does not exist.
 Cannot be QTEMP.
+Default value is `ILEDITOR`.

-Default value: ILEDITOR.
+> [!ATTENTION]
-Note: If your IBM i runs replication software, there is no need to replicate the temporary library.
+> If your IBM i runs replication software, there is no need to replicate the temporary library.
 Your sysadmin may add it to the list of objects to be ignored.

 ### Temporary IFS directory

 Temporary IFS directory.
 Stores temporary IFS files used by Code for i.
 Will be created automatically if it does not exist.
 Must be in root or QOpenSys filesystem.
+Default value is `/tmp`.

-Default value: /tmp.
+> [!ATTENTION]
-Note: If your IBM i runs replication software, there is no need to replicate the temporary directory.
+> If your IBM i runs replication software, there is no need to replicate the temporary directory.
 Your sysadmin may add it to the list of path to be ignored.
 It is safe to have files created by Code for i automatically deleted during maintenance or IPL.

 ### Source ASP